ycdanielx/AI-in-Entreprise-Lab/README.md

 MYCIN uses simple rules to combine different certainty factors.

 Considering two certainty factors X and Y representing different weights of evidence (certainty) given by different parameters, both parameters take values in the range [ -1, 1].
-A function that combines X and Y to generate certainty factors
+A function that combines X and Y to generate certainty factors can be written in python as follows...

-image

-Can be written in python as...